MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/exchange-administrator-activities.md

 ::: moniker-end

 The following configuration instructions apply to all activities that are performed in the Exchange Admin Integration Pack.
-The detailed configuration topics for specific Exchange Admin activities all contain links back to these general instructions.
+The detailed configuration sections for specific Exchange Admin activities all contain links back to these general instructions.

-Each procedure in this topic is performed on an activity that has been placed in the runbook window of the **Orchestrator Runbook Designer**.
+Each procedure in this article is performed on an activity that has been placed in the runbook window of the **Orchestrator Runbook Designer**.

 ## Activity properties